 - Candle – light a candle to honour your loved one during your ceremony.

 - Floral – many brides choose to have a small photo of their loved one attached to their bouquet.

 - Wedding favours – why not give guests something your loved one enjoyed, such as a certain bar of chocolate, or a packet of their favourite seeds with a note explaining its significance.

 - Moment of silence – ask your celebrant to announce a moment of silence to remember those who cannot be here with you all.

-- Speech – you could share a few memories you have written with your guests about your loved one.
+- Speech – you could share with your guests a few memories you have written about your loved one.
 Or if you think it may be too much of an emotional time, ask your Master of Ceremonies to read it on your behalf.

 It will be a day of both sadness and joy, but we’re certain it will be special however you decide to honour the memory of your deceased loved ones at your wedding.
 We invite you to explore more of our bridal tips section for more advice and assistance in planning your upcoming wedding.